Ives-Natsume/WSLBridge/README.md

 - Win Path to Linux Path

 Paste the Windows path you want to operate under WSL environment onto `Windows Target Path`, and click the `Win Path to Linux Path` button below.
 The program would return the WSL environment path headed of `/mnt/`

+## Acknowledge

+I learned how to pack my programme from this blog: https://blog.csdn.net/qq_48979387/article/details/132359366

+I occationally found the pic of icon on Twitter, but I failed to find the author.
+Really sorry about that.
+The character on icon is Yoshikawa Yūko.

+The splash image comes form anime *Sound!
+Euphonium*, I really like the anime.